 There a many reasons your nonprofit was not approved based on these notices.
 Below, you will find a few reasons why Google Ad Grant generated the notice during the approval process.

 Domain Name Registration

-First, your nonprofit needs to own it’s own domain name.
-This usually is not a problem.
-But check ensure that the organization is the Registered Agent for the domain.
-You can check by performing a simple “whois” search.
+First, your nonprofit must own its domain name.
+Usually is not a problem.
+However, check to ensure that the organization is the Registered Agent for the domain.
+You can check by performing a “whois” search on any search engine.
 Internet Corporation for Assigned Names and Numbers (ICANN) has a “whois” check.
 But, ICANN does not support all top level domains.
-Search online for others “whois” checkers that may fit your needs.
+Search online for other “whois” checkers that may fit your needs.
 The last option is to check the domain name provider records.
-If you need to change the registered information there are steps required.
+If you need to change the registration information, there are steps required before proceeding.
 Each domain name register is different, so read the domain provider’s documentation.

-Examples of domains names you do not own are and can never provide ownership include but are not limited to: [ sites.google/sites/example, example.sites.google.com, example.wordpress.com, example.wix.com, example.squarespace.com].
-You cannot own or prove sites like wordpress.com,wix.com, squarespace.com, or google.com.
-The organization’s website a subdomain of those websites.
-There are a ton of domain name registers, but choose carefully.
+Examples of domain names you do not own and cannot be approved to use include but are not limited to: [ sites.google/sites/example, example.sites.google.com, example.wordpress.com, example.wix.com, example.squarespace.com].
+You cannot own top level domain names like wordpress.com,wix.com, squarespace.com, or google.com.
+If your website is hosted on any of those top level domains or similar, then the organization’s website is a subdomain of the top level domain.

 Slow loading websites.

 Google don’t like no slow loading website.
 Yeap, I wrote it just like I meant to say it.
 Optimize your website for page speed.
 Your web hosting platform could be a major reason for slow loading pages.
 You cannot optimize websites hosted on providers like Wix and Squarespace.